ironhack-labs/data-labs/module-2/data-analysis-with-pandas.md

 The following deliverables should be pushed to your Github repo for this chapter.

-- <b>A jupyter notebook</b> containing your analysis and the code you used to obtain this analysis.
+- <b>A Jupyter notebook</b> containing your analysis and the code you used to obtain this analysis.
 - <b>A data folder</b> containing the csv file you chose.